Overview

 The Approach

-Implemented Deep Q-Learning with experience replay using PyTorch.
-The neural network takes an 11-feature state vector (danger detection in 3 directions, current direction, food location) and outputs Q-values for 3 actions (straight, left, right).
-Training uses the Bellman equation to update Q-values, with epsilon-greedy exploration that decays over time.
-Conducted 12 systematic experiments varying architecture depth, hidden layer width, and replay memory size.
+Deep Q-Learning with experience replay in PyTorch.
+The network takes the 11-feature state (danger in 3 directions, current heading, food position) and outputs Q-values for 3 actions (straight, turn left, turn right).
+Q-values get updated via the Bellman equation, and exploration decays over time.
+I ran the 12 experiments to actually see what mattered, rather than guessing.

 Outcome

-Best configuration achieved consistent scores of 40+ after 200 training episodes.
-Experiments revealed that wider networks (256 neurons) outperformed deeper ones for this task, and larger replay buffers improved stability.
-The wall-collision variant proved more challenging, requiring different hyperparameter tuning.
-Full analysis documented with training curves, architecture comparisons, and statistical summaries.
+Best configuration hit consistent scores of 40+ after 200 training episodes.
+A few clear findings: wider beat deeper for this task, and bigger replay buffers stabilised learning.
+The wall-collision variant was noticeably harder and needed different hyperparameters.
+Everything is documented with training curves, architecture comparisons, and statistical summaries.